me2beats/godot-tips-and-tricks/README.md

   - make it short and clear
   - don't repeat existing tips/tricks
   - do not create several loosely related tips in one issue / post (like the trick I learned today).
 Instead, create some tips.
 Also you can link other tips (like "see also ")
+  - on the other hand, if the problem has several similar solutions, it is recommended to describe / list them in one poster.
+  - it is also recommended to create 1 poster if it solves several different problems, instead of duplicating the same solution for several problems in different posters.
+Just list these problems in one issue.
+  - attach images and videos if it makes the tip/trick clearer
+  - links can be added; don't attach only links, describe the tip/trick.
+  - add timecodes to video links (not necessary but preffered)
   - be polite
-  - attach images and videos if it makes the tip/trick clearer
   - note: tips/tricks can be closed/removed, main reasons:
     - the issue is not a tip/trick
     - there are better solutions
     - the tip/trick author insults someone or calls for illegal and unethical actions.
-  - links can be added; don't attach only links, describe the tip/trick.
-  - add timecodes to video links (not necessary but preffered)

-Will be added soon:
-- tips/tricks templates
-- tips/tricks